getstackhead/stackhead/Documentation/introduction/project-definition.md

       - internal_port: 80 # port inside the container
         external_port: 80 # port where service can be reached by browsers (i.e. example.com:80)
         service: app # name of service that should be exposed
+        proxy_websocket_locations: ["/socket"] # service provides a WebSocket endpoint at /socket we need to set here!
     security:
       authentication:
         - type: basic # basic authentication: users will have to authenticate with username ("user") and password ("pass")